Juvenal’s Duskywing

 Identifying characteristics

-A black or dark brown, skipper with a row of postmedian white, translucent spots on the upper forewing.
+A black or dark-brown skipper with a row of postmedian white, translucent spots on the upper forewing.
 In the female these spots are larger and more conspicuous.
-Note the second photo that shows ten obvious spots in the band on each wing.
 In fresh males, there are usually only six of these spots.
-Part of this is because the male has many white hairs that may obscure the spots.
+Partly this is because the male has many white hairs that may obscure the spots.
 In addition there is usually an additional spot in the middle of the forewing, just to the inside of the cell.
-This is fairly obvious in the photo on the bottom, and in more worn individuals there appears to be two spots as in the photo where it is nectaring on the dandelion.
+This is fairly obvious in fresh individuals, and in some more worn individuals there appear to be two spots.
 The hindwing above has two rows of spots, again more obvious in the female, since long dark brown hairs obscure the spots in the male.
-Below, the female’s spots on the forewing are larger and more obvious than the spots in the male.
-On the hindwing there are two large subapical spots that will separate this species from all other Wisconsin Duskywings.

 Similar species